“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

-Whether it’s a natural disaster, some unforeseen event that forces you and your best friend out of your home, or the impending zombie apocalypse, every dog owner should be prepared in the event that the proverbial dog poo hits the fan.
+Whether it’s a natural disaster, some unforeseen event that forces you and your best friend out of your home, or an impending zombie apocalypse, every dog owner should be prepared in the event that the proverbial dog poo hits the fan.
 Although emergency evacuations are (thankfully) rare, they do happen.
 And, most times, evacuees have mere minutes to gather basic survival supplies.

 An emergency preparedness kit, or Bug-Out Bag, is essentially a survival kit that you’ve got pre-packed and ready to grab in the event of an emergency.
 And, since you wouldn’t dare evacuate without your best furry friend, you’d better have a bug-out bag packed for him, too.

 Here’s how to build your own doggie bug-out bag:

 Because you’ll be hauling your own basic survival supplies, your dog will very likely need to carry some of the load.
 Unless you’ve got a small or physically impaired dog that can’t handle the extra weight, a dog backpack or hiking bag is the perfect base for your bug-out bag.

 While there are a variety of dog backpacks available, you’ll want one that has plenty of room for storing about 3-days worth of supplies, has separate pockets for keeping organized, and is comfortable and properly fitted to your dog.
 Some packs double as harnesses while others require an additional collar or harness be worn underneath.
 If you choose a pack that doubles as a harness, make sure the storage compartments can be removed if your dog needs a break.

 It’s a good idea to train your dog to wear the pack well in advance of an emergency.
 Start with the bag empty and reward your dog handsomely for wearing it.
 Gradually add a little weight to the pack and let your dog wear it for longer stretches of time until eventually he has no problem carrying the fully packed bag for any length of time.